jasonbra1n/ae/README.md

 ## Acknowledgments

-- Built with inspiration from interactive web experiments and audio-visual art.
+- Inspired by interactive web experiments and audio-visual art.
-- Thanks to the Web Audio API for enabling rich sound design in the browser!
+- Powered by the Web Audio API for immersive sound design.